prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

     the instance was never configured for tipping.
   :status 424 Failed Dependency:
     We are unable to process the request because of a problem with the exchange.
-    Likely returned with an "exchange-code" in addition to a "code" and an "exchange-http-status" in addition to our own HTTP status.
-Also may include the full exchange reply to our request under "exchange-reply".
+    Likely returned with an "exchange_code" in addition to a "code" and an "exchange_http_status" in addition to our own HTTP status.
+Also may include the full exchange reply to our request under "exchange_reply".
     Naturally, those diagnostics may be omitted if the exchange did not reply at all, or send a completely malformed response.
   :status 503 Service Unavailable:
     We are unable to process the request, possibly due to misconfiguration or disagreement with the exchange (it is unclear which party is to blame).
-    Likely returned with an "exchange-code" in addition to a "code" and an "exchange-http-status" in addition to our own HTTP status.
-Also may include the full exchange reply to our request under "exchange-reply".
+    Likely returned with an "exchange_code" in addition to a "code" and an "exchange_http_status" in addition to our own HTTP status.
+Also may include the full exchange reply to our request under "exchange_reply".

   .. ts:def:: TipCreateRequest